michael-takyi23/Museart/README.md

    git push heroku main
    ```

+## Acknowledgement

+Django: The powerful web framework that served as the foundation of this project.
+Stripe: For providing the secure payment gateway integration.
+Bootstrap: The responsive front-end framework that helped with the layout and design of the platform.
+Crispy Forms: For making form rendering easier and more elegant within Django templates.
+Cloudinary: For handling image and static file management seamlessly in the cloud.
+FontAwesome: For providing high-quality icons used across the website.
+Code Institute: For their support and the resources provided during the development of Artimon.
+Heroku: For providing hosting and deployment support for Artimon.
+ChatGPT: This README and various technical solutions throughout the project were enhanced using ChatGPT, a large language model trained by OpenAI, for brainstorming, code suggestions, and guidance.

 ## Contributing

 If you’d like to contribute to Artimon, please fork the repository and create a pull request with your changes.
 All contributions are welcome!